magento/magento2-page-builder/app/code/Magento/PageBuilder/docs/how-to-add-new-content-type.md

-# Adding New Content Type
+# How to Add New Content Type

 ## Configuration